RubixML/Tensor/README.md

 ```

 ## Installing the Extension
-To compile and install the extension in one command simply call `composer install-ext`:
+To compile and install the extension in one command you may call `composer install-ext`:

 ```sh
 $ composer install-ext
 ```

-Then, add the follwing line to your `php.ini` configuration:
+Then, add the following line to your `php.ini` configuration:

 ```
 extension=tensor